-Honoring makers and their art is the reason mom and I launched Cedar Mountain & Co., which is the new retail arm of Cedar Mountain Studios.
+Honoring makers and their art is the reason mom and I launched Cedar Mountain & Co., which is our new brick and mortar retail store.

 My mother has a unique passion for collecting and using beautiful things, especially original and handmade objects.
 Happily, I’ve inherited this interest and we’re blessed to know lots of makers.
 We’ve pondered opening a retail store for years, however, the timing was never quite right.
 I started a family, the studio was always busy, and we wanted the perfect space.